rishitsaiya/rishitsaiya.github.io/README.md

 ## HomePage

-My latest updats can be found here on my webpage.
+My latest updates can be found here on my webpage.
 This website is hosted through this repo.

 This is my personal Home Page and Resume.